michael-graber/michael-graber.github.io/content/publication/Utsyn-2025/index.md

 ---
-title: "Utdanning og Yrke (Education and Occupation)"
+title: "Kompetansebehov i arbeidsmarkedet og tilbudet av sykepleiere (Skills needs in the labor market and the supply of nurses)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
 - Lars J. Kirkebøen
 - Trond Christian Vigtel

-date: "2023-01-24"
+date: "2025-04-09"
 doi: ""

 # Schedule page publish date (NOT publication's date).